-Our bodies are 2/3 water, so if a person gets dehydrated, it means the amount of water in her body has dropped below the level needed for normal body functioning.
+Our bodies are 50 to 75 percent water, so if a person gets dehydrated, it means the amount of water in her body has dropped below the level needed for normal body functioning.
 You can get dehydrated from a bad stomach bug (you lose a lot of fluid when you're constantly visiting the bathroom).
 Athletes and people who do a ton of physical exercise can risk dehydration if they sweat a lot and don't drink enough water as they workout.
 Being out in hot summer heat can also put you at risk.

 Here are the signs of dehydration:

 - feeling dizzy or lightheaded

 - having a dry or sticky mouth and throat